santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Stream-Analytics/TSGs-%2D-Azure-Stream-Analytics-(ASA)/No-Output-Troubleshooting.md

 <div style="margin-left:30px; "><p>Why does the Cosmos db output contains just one row per partition key, the output latency is higher than expected?</p>

 <p>It means CosmosDB writes are not happening in a batched manner (happening one record at a time), so ASA is achieving low write throughput hence the higher latency/watermark delay.
-If partition key is too unique (like a random guid for every event) this can happen , please choose something more reasonable -> [see this guidance](https://docs.microsoft.com/en-us/azure/cosmos-db/partitioning-overview#choose-partitionkey)
+If partition key is too unique (like a random guid for every event) this can happen , please choose something more reasonable -> <a href="https://docs.microsoft.com/en-us/azure/cosmos-db/partitioning-overview#choose-partitionkey" target="_blank">see this guidance</a>
 </p></div>

 5. If the RU Quota is maxed, then they need to scale up.
 [Here is an online support document related to CosmosDB Performance](https://docs.microsoft.com/en-us/azure/cosmos-db/set-throughput).